 Private App Stores:

 - Your App Store is not available to the general public.
 Users will be asked to enter their credentials to access the list of Apps.

-- Users can login using their Applivery Account and/or the Single Sign On of your organization (if available)
+- Users can log in using their Applivery Account and/or the Single Sign On of your Workspace (if available).

 For each App (project) you have in Applivery you will be able to have one or more Published Apps that will help you organize how your Apps are available within your project Collaborators and Employees through the App Store.
 There are three important concepts to properly configure them:

-- Builds: distributes a specific iOS and Android build from the list of builds.
-It does not support the enabling the history of builds.
+- Manual: distributes a specific iOS and Android build from the list of builds.
+It does not support enabling the history of builds.

 - Git Tag and Git Branch: deploy any build that matches the provided git branch (i.e.:

 - Last: deploy the very last build you have uploaded for each operative system.